onionpancakes/chassis/README.md

 ### Vetted Attributes Core Functions

-Certain functions in `clojure.core` which returns maps are consider as attributes when called in the second position.
+Certain functions in `clojure.core` which returns maps are considered as attributes when called in the second position.
 Type hinting these invocations is not necessary.
 They include:

 * `array-map`
 * `hash-map`